Chas' Crazy Creations

 5. Let the patch cool and peel the backing off

 I removed the transfer paper and let the patch cool (again following the package instructions).
-I carefully peeled the backing off the patch making sure the transfer stayed onto the fabric.
+I carefully peeled the backing off the patch making sure the transfer stayed on the fabric.
 For best results, if your transfer is peeling up, stop immediately, set the sheet back on the fabric, and iron it longer.
 When your iron-on is ready it’ll peel off easily.
 Not all patches have removable paper.
 If your patch doesn’t have this paper, simply wait for the patch to cool and check it to see that it is stuck entirely to the fabric.
 If not, repeat the ironing process until you get a solid seal.

 I love how this little onesie turned out and I made it for a friend who is having a baby.
 Using iron on patches is an easy way to create the following:

-• patching holes in clothing
+• patching holes or tears in clothing

 • making custom bags